EmanueleCuzzocrea/CATIA_Project/README.md

 ## FEM Analysis

 FEM analyses were conducted to simulate the structural behavior of the system under maximum load conditions.
+The individual elements were analyzed, as well as the complete structure.
 Key findings include:

 - **Material:** Steel with a yield strength of 250 MPa and a safety factor of 1.5, resulting in an allowable stress of 167 MPa.
-- **Von Mises Stress Analysis:** Conducted for the robot, elevator, and cart to ensure stresses remain within permissible limits.
+- **Von Mises Stress Analysis:** To ensure stresses remain within permissible limits.
 - **Displacements:** Maximum displacements were observed at the robot's end effector and the upper part of the elevator, but were within acceptable limits.
 <p align="center">
   <img src="https://github.com/user-attachments/assets/36df0155-fedf-403a-9281-00680a1f228d" alt="Pseudocode" width="400"/>